nijhawank/quietcool-esphome/README.md

 # QuietCool ESPHome Control

 > [!NOTE]
 > The QuietCool Smart Attic Fan Control works with both whole house fans and attic fans.
 In my application, I used it for a whole house fan.
+This project requires having a Smart Attic Fan Control, which can be purchased separately from QuietCool and is a drop-in replacement for the RF controller.

 This repository contains ESPHome configurations for controlling QuietCool whole house fans and attic fans.
 QuietCool fans can be automated and integrated into your smart home using ESP32 devices flashed with these configurations.